hri123/IR-WS/MEAN/Angular/ngTutorial/FullApp/readme.txt

 What does this application cover
 --------------------------------

-- Hot towel as base
+- Hot towel as base (johnpapa style guide for angular)
 - Cloudant (bluemix shared free) service for storing documents

 How to Run